Alpine Wonderland: Switzerland 8 Day Itinerary

 After taking some amazing shots of the falls from Lauterbrunnen Village, follow the road leading down to the base of Staubbach Falls.
 You can walk up the stairs and step into a man-made grotto that takes you behind the waterfall itself.

 What awaits you is a view of the distant Valley, filled with glaciers, that will leave you in awe.
 The beauty is so captivating, you’ll feel as though you’ve stepped into a real-life postcard.
+This is an unmissable stop on any Switzerland itinerary!

 On clear days, keep your eyes peeled for paragliders and base jumpers soaring high above, which adds an extra bit of magic to an already stunning backdrop.